Advice levels

 Targets for terrorist attacks include:

-The International Zone in Baghdad is regularly targeted by rocket attacks.
+The International Zone in Baghdad and Baghdad International Airport have been targeted by rocket attacks and drones in the past.

 Iraqi security forces often conduct security operations across the country with little warning.